 QUEST calls for Dialogue and Inclusion

 As Europe faces ongoing challenges regarding the role of education in promoting inclusive and democratic values as well as protecting children’s rights, it is essential to ensure that all voices, including those of marginalized communities, are heard.Quest wants to drive the attention on the serious threats that the LGBTQIA+ community is facing in the light of these restrictions, and on the climate of fear and threats that these bans also generates.
 QUEST wants to reaffirm that education should remain a space of learning, respect, and dignity for all students.
-By prioritizing the rights and perspectives of LGBTIQ+ youth, we can work toward an educational environment that truly reflects and supports the diversity of our societies
+By prioritizing the rights and perspectives of LGBTQIA+ youth, we can work toward an educational environment that truly reflects and supports the diversity of our societies